iivanoo/covid-apps-observer/data/data_us/reports/resources/com.getheal.patient___5.15.0/report.md

 > Great app, I needed the flu shot asap the doc showed up gave me the shot all done with in 10 minutes.
 I will definitely be using the heal app again.<br> :date: __2018-02-19 18:00:59__

 > Ive heard about this app on Dr. Drews show.
 I belive this app has alot of potential but its not available in moreno valley.
 When can we expect more areas???<br> :date: __2016-05-23 20:04:57__

-> My first time using this app I hope that I can I'll let you know in a few days thank you thank you<br> :date: __2016-03-11 11:33:20__